GIfatahTH/states_rebuilder/README.md

   ```dart
   Injector.getNew<T>([String name]).
   ```
-  Model are automatically unregistered when the injector is disposed.
+  Models are automatically unregistered when the injector is disposed.

-  `Injector.get` or `Injector.getAsModel` now throws if no registered model is found.
+  `Injector.get` or `Injector.getAsModel`  throw if no registered model is found.
 This can be silent by setting the parameter `silent` to true

 #### Prototype Example for dependency injection